xtendui/xtendui/src/gatsby/markdown/hidden/future/googlelocator/index.md

 type: "Hidden"
 category: "Hidden"
 parent: "Future"
-title: "GoogleLocator"
+title: "Googlelocator"
-description: "GoogleLocator is a plugin that manages google places and maps and markers."
+description: "Googlelocator is a plugin that manages google places and maps and markers."
 ---

 ## Javascript